LutzGrosshennig/amiga-large-cli/README.md

 # Kickstart 3.0

-Kickstart 3.0 will adjust automatically to the correct resolution so there is no need for this tool in such enviorments.
+Kickstart 3.0 will adjust automatically to the correct resolution.